Translate

 This is Part I of a two part pancocojams series on the phrase "don't take no jive".

-This pancocojams also showcases a football chant from an American university that also includes the phrase "don't take no jive".
+In addition, this pancocojams post presents some of my notes about the Hollywood Swinging children's rhyme or cheer family as well as a football chant from an American university that also includes the phrase "don't take no jive".

-The Addendum to this post presents some information about "jive dancing".
+Addendum #1 to this post presents some information and comments about "jive dancing".

 Click https://pancocojams.blogspot.com/2021/03/examples-of-childrens-foot-stomping.html for Part II of this pancocojams series.
-Part II presents all the examples of children's foot stomping cheers/hand clap rhymes that I have collected as of this date that include the phrase "don't take no jive".
+Part II presents all the examples of children's foot stomping cheers/hand clap rhymes that include the phrase "don't take no jive".

-The content of this post is presented for cultural and entertainment purposes.
+The content of this post is presented for historical, folkloric, linguistic, and recreational purposes.

 All copyrights remain with their owners.